Installation (Composer)

 This command will create a poweradmin folder in the current directory, download, and set up Poweradmin without

 development dependencies.
-After running the Composer command, you need to create a simple configuration file at
+After running the Composer command, you need to create or modify the configuration file at

 Directory Structure